Opticos/gwsl/index.md

 ### What on Earth does this do?
 What is it for?
 How can it help me?

-GWSL2 Lets you easily run graphical Linux apps on Windows 10 . . . *And* it lets you run graphical applications located on *remote* Linux machines on Window 10 . . . *AND* it let lets you manage these apps graphicaly, create Windows shortcuts for them, customize these shortcuts, manage WSL distros, and customize them.
-All at the clock of a button!
+GWSL2 Lets you easily run graphical Linux apps on Windows 10 . . . *And* it lets you run graphical applications located on *remote* Linux machines on Window 10 . . . *AND* it let lets you manage these apps graphicaly, create Windows shortcuts for them, customize these shortcuts, manage WSL distros, and configure them.
+All at the click of a button!
 No memorization of commands necessary!
+Easy!!!